 Description of gallstones, symptoms, drawing of the gallbladder, causes of gallstones, who is at risk, diagnosis, and treatment.
 From the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Nov.
 2017

+The American College of Gastroenterology discusses gallstones and women.
 Brief outline of risk factors for developing gallstones, complications, diagnostic tests and treatment options, including dissolving gallstones with pills.
-States that women between age 20 and 60 years are three times more likely to develop gallstones than men
+States that women between age 20 and 60 years are three times more likely to develop gallstones than men.

 See our main category on Costs to see how specific hospitals and ambulatory surgery centers or clinics COMPARE on average prices or charges for many surgeries, hospitalizations, procedures and outpatient tests.
 The LEARN MORE listings show general average costs in your region if available